Li8ning/ai-todo-list/.kilocode/rules/memory-bank/context.md

 ## Current Focus

-Phase 5: Authentication & Activity Features - Fully completed.
-User authentication system and comprehensive activity tracking implemented.
+Responsive UI Enhancements - Completed.
+Focused on improving the application's layout and usability on mobile devices.

 ## Recent Changes

-*   **Phase 5 Completed:** Full implementation of authentication and activity features.
-    *   User authentication system with login/signup, session management, and protected routes.
-    *   Activity logging for all user actions (todo operations, project operations, AI usage, bulk actions, login/logout).
-    *   Activity feed with project context and enhanced UI (full-width layout, project names display).
-    *   User profile display and logout functionality in header.
-    *   Notifications system for important events.
-    *   Data persistence using localStorage for authentication and activity data.
-*   **UI Improvements:** Enhanced inbox page design with full-width layout matching dashboard, better readability and visual hierarchy.
+*   **Responsive UI Overhaul:** Implemented a series of changes to improve the responsive design of the application.
+    *   **Layout Adjustments:** Corrected padding in the main layout (`Layout.tsx`) to ensure proper spacing on mobile and desktop.
+    *   **Component Refactoring:** Refactored the `TodoItem.tsx` component to use a more flexible and responsive flexbox layout.
+    *   **Padding Removal:** Removed restrictive horizontal padding from `ProjectPage.tsx`, `Dashboard.tsx`, and the `Card` component to give content more space on smaller screens.
-*   **Version Update:** Ready for version bump to 1.3.0 to reflect completed Phase 5 features.
+*   **Version Update:** Bumped the project version to `1.3.0` to reflect these UI improvements.
-*   **Memory Bank Updated:** Refreshed context.md with current project status and completed features.
+*   **Memory Bank Updated:** Refreshed `context.md` with the latest changes.

 ## Next Steps

-*   **User Testing:** Recommend manual testing of authentication flow and activity features.
+*   **User Testing:** Recommend manual testing of the new responsive design across various devices.
-*   **Code Quality:** Ensure linting passes and no errors remain.
+*   **Code Quality:** Ensure linting passes and no new errors have been introduced.
-*   **Future Phases:** Prepare for next development phase (database integration, advanced features).
+*   **Future Phases:** Prepare for the next development phase, which may include new features or further UI enhancements.